 The emission spectra show quite nicely that the absorbed 980 nm light is upconverted and emitted in the green spectral range range (520 to 560 nm).
 The green emission stems from Er3+ centers that were sensitized by Yb3+ ions, which absorbed light at 980 nm.
-Analysis of the time-resolved data reveals a monoexponential decay component with a lifetime of 113 μ s along with a shorter rising component.
+Analysis of the time-resolved data reveals a monoexponential decay component with a lifetime of 113 μs along with a shorter rising component.

-Figure 6: Upconversion nanoparticles based on NaYF4:Yb/Er suspended in cyclohexane.
-Left: stead-state emission spectrum upon excitation at 980 nm with a ps pulsed diode laser operating in burst mode.
-Right: lifetime decay (black dots) with fitted curve (green line) measured from the same sample.
+Figure 6: Upconversion nanoparticles based on NaYF□:Yb/Er suspended in cyclohexane.
+Left: Steady-state emission spectrum upon continuous-wave (cw) excitation at 980 nm.
+Right: Lifetime decay (black dots) with fitted curve (green line) upon excitation at 980 nm using a picosecond pulsed diode laser operating in burst mode.